Living in the agricultural center of Washington State, we have a lot of tractors in Yakima County.

 Finally, on a two-lane road, be sure to make an extra effort to see if cars are coming in the opposite direction before you pass.
 Since tractors are often bigger than most cars, it is hard to see past them, so pull as close to the middle of the road as safely possible and check for cars coming in the opposite direction before passing a tractor.
 This could save your life.

-What Should I Do After a Tractor Accident?
+What Should I Do After a Farm Tractor Accident?

 How a Lawyer Can Help